What to Expect

 Before your appointment

-You don’t need to do anything special to prepare for your lactation consultant’s arrival.
+If we are coming to you, you don’t need to do anything special to prepare for your lactation consultant’s arrival.
 You, your home, and your baby should feel as relaxed and comfortable as possible.

 You may be asked to fill out the Comprehensive Lactation Intake form via our Client Portal prior to your consultation.